-In this guide, you’ll learn the steps to do a clean boot on Windows 10 to help you troubleshoot and determine which software is causing conflicts on your machine.
+In this guide, I will teach you the steps to perform a clean boot on Windows 11 (and 10) to help you troubleshoot and determine conflicts in your setup.

-Use the steps to perform a clean boot on Windows 10, use these steps:
+To perform a clean boot of Windows 11 (or 10) to troubleshoot problems, use these steps:

 -